Proxies That Work logo

 • Whether the site explicitly prohibits automated collection

 If a website says “no automated access,” treat that as a stop sign.
+For more on ethical limits, see how to safely scrape data with proxies.

 How Tools Work Under the Hood